 National Theater Project Creation & Touring Grant

 Creation & Touring Grants provide funds for creation and U.S. touring of artist-led, ensemble, devised projects.
-These grants are highly competitive and are awarded to approximately six projects annually.
+These grants are highly competitive and are awarded to approximately eight projects annually.

 - The National Theater Project will consider projects submitted by U.S.-based theater ensembles and individual theater artists with identified collaborators.
 Only one application per ensemble or artist will be accepted per year.

 - Organizations must be able to prove nonprofit status; for individual artists, an organizational partner may serve as the fiscal agent.

 - All projects must have one committed development partner relationship.*